 In his autobiography G.K.Chesterton notes that Bedford Park, so strikingly unusual to begin with, had by 1936 so far merged with the rest of London that it had become hard to remember how odd it appeared at the beginning.
 He felt that, in a sense, Bedford Park had ‘conquered’ the rest of the world.

 However, by the late 1950s a different picture began to emerge, and the area was starting to deteriorate.
 This was partly owing to the relentless march of bed-sitter land, and also through the post-war penchant for burying the past; Victorian buildings in particular becoming unfashionable.
 As a result, the local councils began to knock down some of the larger houses in the area, to build new housing.

-In 1963, a pioneering conservation campaign began, with the formation of the Bedford Park Society under the patronage of Sir John Betjeman (pictured left in ‘The Battle of Bedford Park’.
+In 1963, a pioneering conservation campaign began, with the formation of the Bedford Park Society under the patronage of Sir John Betjeman (pictured right in ‘The Battle of Bedford Park’.
 In 1967, after an exhibition of the architecture of Bedford Park at St Michael & All Angels vicarage during the first Bedford Park Festival, the Government agreed to give Grade II listing for 356 of the Bedford Park houses, as well as the public buildings.
 This was an unprecedented measure for such an area, as the idea of Conservation Area status did not exist at that time.
 As a result, Bedford Park was designated a Conservation Area in 1969 – one of the first in the country.